gamblevore/speedie/Documentation/Comparisons.md

         L <~ list(1)
         L <~ list(2)
         || F = L.findposition(2)
-            printline f
             F.Position = 42
-        || F2 = L.findposition(2)
-            "wierd it still exists?"
-          else
-            || F3 = l.FindPosition(42)
-                "2 was found and altered successfully"
-              else
-                "where did it go?"
+    	printline L.findposition(2) // prints "(nil)" signifying that
+    	// the item was not found, which is what happens in rust also

 Hooray we did it!
 Far simpler.
 Totally understandable.
-As a side-benefit, we also added 7 lines of helpful print-related code to show what is going on.
-You could strip that out as the original doesn't have that.

-You should see this:

-    2:()
-    2 was found and altered successfully

 Honestly, the difference is shocking and really shows how bad Rust can be.

 The funny thing here is that Speedie is *safer* than Rust, builds faster than Rust, and the programs runs faster too!
 Speedie beats Rust in the things Rust is meant to be good at!